Exceptional Student Education

 Why Exceptional Student Education at Stetson University?

 Earning a Master's Degree in Education from Stetson will establish you as an expert teacher, significantly impacting the lives of the children you teach.
-In our Exceptional Student Education program, you will develop innovative teaching methods tailored to support children who find traditional classrooms challenging.
+You will develop innovative teaching methods tailored to support children who find traditional classrooms challenging.
 This program also prepares you for leadership roles in education, whether you choose to remain in the classroom or transition to administrative positions.
 You will be equipped to initiate changes and introduce new methods to help close the opportunity gap between students with diverse needs.

 Learn more about Stetson's Graduate Education Programs.